 Let’s now look at some of the key parameters used to segment people based on psychographics.

 Every human being is distinct.
-Personality is a person’s set of characteristics and patterns that influence their behavior, thought, and emotions.
+Personality is a person’s set of characteristics and patterns that influence their behavior, thoughts, and emotions.
 Our experiences, biological and environmental factors have a huge role to play in shaping our personalities.

 Moreover, our personalities influence our decisions.
 For example, if you have a reserved personality, you might prefer a quieter restaurant over a party place.